josephmars/josephmars/README.md

 Hi 👋, I'm Joseph!

 I’m a data scientist who loves turning messy datasets into beautiful visualizations and training stubborn models.
 I am focused on creating GenAI implementations for everyone!
-When I’m not coding, you’ll find me watching movies religiously 🎥, at the gym, or reading📚 whatever my Fable tells me to.
+When I’m not coding, you’ll find me watching movies religiously 🎥, at the gym, or reading📚 whatever is in my Fable read list.

 Let’s connect!
 Here is my [LinkedIn](https://www.linkedin.com/in/josephmars/).